 This Holiday season you probably visited your family, whether they are next door or across the country.
 That was the best time of the season right?
-Gathered together with the family for a warm holiday meal, by the shiny Christmas tree.
-It does sound like a fairy tale a bit.
+Gathered together with family and friends for a warm holiday meal, by the shiny Christmas tree most likely.

 Yet, did you know that in one industry, things for many employed there don’t happen like that.
 This industry in fact makes our holidays and birthdays happen.
 Are you still wondering what this industry is?
-It is the so unpopular trucking industry.
+It is the, in fact, unpopular trucking industry.
 For all the goods on your table, you have to thank the unpopular American truckers.

 When the trucks stop rolling …